lodado/coursera_machine_Learning/Week1/Week1.md

 ##### What is Machine Learning?

-> Arthur Samuel (1959) : Field of
-study that gives computers the ability to learn without being explicitly programmed.
-> New capability for computers
 > Tom Mitchell (1998) Well-posed Learning
 Problem: A computer program is said to learn from experience E with respect to some task T